apache/flink/docs/content/docs/connectors/datastream/formats/text_files.md

 # Text files format

 Flink supports reading from text lines from a file using `TextLineFormat`.
 This format uses Java's built-in InputStreamReader to decode the byte stream using various supported charset encodings.
-To use the format you need to add the Flink Parquet dependency to your project:
+To use the format you need to add the flink-connector-files dependency to your project:

 ```xml
 {{< artifact flink-connector-files >}}